 Saving more pedestrian lives is no mystery.
 Drivers need to focus on driving and obey the rules of the road.
 Pedestrians need to use care when walking, especially at night and while crossing streets.
 The challenge is for all of us not to take our safety, and the safety of others, for granted.

 But for even the safest of pedestrians, accidents still happen.
 Drivers don’t pay attention, mistakes are made and the result can be serious injuries and even deaths to those who are walking in the wrong place at the wrong time through no fault of their own.
-If you or a loved one has been injured as a pedestrian a car or truck crash caused by a negligent driver, call Philadelphia and New Jersey pedestrian accident lawyer Rand Spear today at 877-GET-RAND.
+If you or a loved one has been injured as a pedestrian a car or truck crash caused by a negligent driver, call Philadelphia and New Jersey pedestrian accident attorney Rand Spear today at 877-GET-RAND.